Bang! Gunship Elite: Plot

 The excitement begins when one accepts the controls behind a futuristic space fighter.
 The war has taken a turn for the worse and fighter pilots are few and scarce in the Twin Suns solar system.
 The Kha reserves have been drained, and the Alliance has nowhere to turn except to a rookie who must prematurely aid them in the war effort.
 Players will join this Gunship Elite in order to save the Alliance's crusade and ultimately defeat the Sektar and the bloodthirsty Morgoths.
 The missions will be complex and next to impossible given the circumstances.
 Pilots will have to fly solo, kamikaze style, without any tactical support in order to accomplish their mission.

 Reception

 The game received "mixed or average reviews" on both platforms according to the review aggregation website Metacritic.
 Jim Preston of NextGen gave both the PC and Dreamcast versions mixed reviews in two separate issues, first calling the former "A gorgeous but simplistic shooter that will give action fans a short yet fun ride" (#70, October 2000); and later saying that the latter "reminds us of the charm of manic shooters from yesteryear, but it also reminds us why we don't play those games anymore" (#74, February 2001).

+John Marrin of GamePro said of the PC version, "Space sim veterans won't find much to challenge their dogfighting skills in Gunship, but the overall difficulty of the missions makes up for it somewhat.
+If you're up for a relatively mindless space shooter (not simulation), then Gunship should fit the bill nicely."
+Later, Four-Eyed Dragon said of the Dreamcast version, "All told, Starlancer is still the premier Dreamcast star fighter, yet, if you crave a simple bang for your buck in outer space without any engaging story or strategy, Bang should be your choice."